 In my free time, I enjoy dogs, bikes, and making pistachio butter.
 I like to bake fresh pizza at home.

-At Molina Healthcare, I run a team that automates deploys of ~1000 apps and manages source code.
+At Molina Healthcare, I ran a DevOps team that automated deploys of 1200 apps and manages source code.

 I apply less common algorithms to sometimes practical problems.
 The Go programming language made me love programming again.